Irfankhnunipd/DB2-23-24/MyThesis/README.md

 This repository is a repository of my MSc thesis * [Master Degree in Computer Engineering](https://degrees.dei.unipd.it/master-degrees/computer-engineering/) of the  [Department of Information Engineering](https://www.dei.unipd.it/en/), at the [University of Padua](https://www.unipd.it/en/), Italy.

-The homeworks are carried out by groups of students and this HW will include in few parts.
+The thesis are carried out by me.
     Part-1: Domain of project.
         a) Graph of the Model
         b) Create OWL file of the ontology